vagrant-libvirt/vagrant-libvirt/README.md

 ## Synced Folders

-vagrant-libvirt supports bidirectional synced folders via nfs or 9p and unidirectional via rsync.
-The default is nfs.
 Vagrant automatically syncs the project folder on the host to `/vagrant` in the guest.
 You can also configure additional synced folders.

+`vagrant-libvirt` supports bidirectional synced folders via [NFS](https://en.wikipedia.org/wiki/Network_File_System) or [VirtFS](http://www.linux-kvm.org/page/VirtFS) ([9p or Plan 9](https://en.wikipedia.org/wiki/9P_(protocol))) and unidirectional via rsync.
+The default is NFS.
+Difference between NFS and 9p is explained [here](https://unix.stackexchange.com/questions/240281/virtfs-plan-9-vs-nfs-as-tool-for-share-folder-for-virtual-machine).

 You can change the synced folder type for `/vagrant` by explicity configuring it an setting the type, e.g.